 Who is responsible for the digital workplace employee experience?

-A recent global digital employee experience survey carried out by Step Two found that the intranet team, the IT team, internal communications team and digital team within organizations are generally responsible for the digital workplace experience.
+A recent global digital employee experience survey carried out by Step Two found that the intranet team, the IT team, internal communications team and digital team within organizations are generally responsible for digital employee experience management.

 The factors that influence the digital employee experience